secretlounge/secretlounge-ng/README.md

 Otherwise you can either use the find utility like explained above or run `./util/perms.py list` to list all users with elevated rank.

-Simply run `./util/perms.py set 12345678 user` to remove the users' privileges.
+Simply run `./util/perms.py set 12345678 user` to reset this users privileges.

-This can also be used to grant an user higher privileges by exchanging the last argument with "*mod*" or "*admin*".
+You can also grant an user higher privileges by exchanging the last argument with "*mod*" or "*admin*".

 3. **What is the suggested setup to run multiple bots?**